MarcusJellinghaus/mcp-config/PR_Info/DEVELOPMENT_PROCESS.md

 You explain, ask and I answer until we discussed all topics?

 === Wait for end of discussion
 Can you update the plan, please?
-Please update the files in folder `pr_info`
+Please update the files in folder `pr_info` (including creating the `steps/` subfolder for implementation details)
 ```

 ### 2. Implementation Steps